e-sensing/sitsbook/docs/11-validation.md

 ## Introduction{-}

-Statistically robust and transparent approaches for assessing accuracy and estimating the area of change are essential to maintain the integrity of land change information.
-The `sits` packages supports a set of “good practice” recommendations for designing and implementing an accuracy assessment of a change map and estimating the area based on reference sample data.
-These recommendations address three major components: sampling design, response design, and analysis [@Olofsson2014].
+Statistically robust and transparent approaches for assessing accuracy are essential parts of the land classification process.
+The `sits` package supports the “good practice” recommendations for designing and implementing an accuracy assessment of a change map and estimating the area based on reference sample data.
+These recommendations address three components: sampling design, reference data collection, and accuracy estimates [@Olofsson2014].
 .
-The sampling design is implemented as a random stratified approach, ensure that every land use and land cover class in the population is included in the sample.
-Design-based inference methods provide support for sampling designs that provide making unbiased estimates.
-Each of the evaluation samples needs to be evaluated accurately, using high-quality reference data, ideally collected through field visits or high-resolution imagery, to validate classifications.
-In this way, we obtain a “reference classification” which is more accurate than the map classification being evaluated.
+The sampling design is implemented as a random stratified approach, ensuring that every land use and land cover class in the population is included in the sample.
+Sampling designs use established statistical methods aimed at providing unbiased estimates.
+Based on a chosen design, `sits` supports a selection of random samples per class.
+These samples should be evaluated accurately using high-quality reference data, ideally collected through field visits or using high-resolution imagery.
+In this way, we get a reference classification that is more accurate than the map classification being evaluated.

-The accuracy assessment is reported as an error matrix in terms of the proportion of area and estimates of overall accuracy, user’s accuracy and producer’s accuracy.
-Based on the error matrix, it is possible to estimate the proportion of each class and to adjust for classification errors.
+The accuracy assessment is reported as an error matrix.
+It supports estimates of overall accuracy, user’s and producer’s accuracy.
+Based on the error matrix, it is possible to estimate each class's proportion and adjust for classification errors.
 The estimated area includes confidence intervals.

 ## Example data set{-}